Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 Here is a simplified example.

-First we need define a model and save it to `./mlp_models_1` after training：
+First we need define a model and save it to `./mlp_models_1` after training:
 ```python
 @flow.global_function(type="train")
 def train_job(